MiteshShah/miteshshah.github.io/linux/commandsoftheday/index.md

 1. <a href="/linux/commandsoftheday/display-security-information-at-terminal-startup/"> Display Security Information At Terminal Startup </a>
 1. <a href="/linux/commandsoftheday/check-website-is-down-for-everyone-or-just-for-me/"> Check Website Is Down for Everyone or Just for Me </a>
 1. <a href="/linux/commandsoftheday/vim-automatic-open-readonly-file-with-sudo-privilege/"> VIM - Automatic Open Readonly File With Sudo Privilege </a>
+1. <a href="/linux/commandsoftheday/how-to-create-directory-and-change-permission-with-single-command/"> How to Create Directory & Change Permission With Single Command </a>